-The information you will need includes their name, date of birth, driver’s license #, and if they will have their own vehicle.
+The information you will need includes their name, date of birth, driver’s license number, and if they will have their own vehicle.

 So your child passed their test and you’ve added them to your policy.
 Now, what advice can you give them?
 Drive safely is the obvious answer.
 To be more specific, drive defensively.
 Put down the cell phone and slow down.
 Tell them to drive like their insurance agent is in the passenger seat.

 It is very important for young drivers to keep their driving record clean.
 A teen driver getting a ticket will most likely cause a large increase in premiums.